morloderex/php-rfcs/resources/imported-rfcs/null_coercion_consistency.txt

 ==== Updating ====

-While making each change is fairly easy - they are difficult to find, there are many of them (time consuming), and the updates used are often pointless, e.g.
+While making each change is fairly easy - they are still difficult to find, there are many of them, and the updates used are often pointless, e.g.

   * //urlencode(strval($name));//
   * //urlencode((string) $name);//
   * //urlencode($name ?? "");//

-One example diff didn't exactly make the code easier to read:
+And often do not make the code easier to read:

 <code diff>
  - $result = substr($string, 0, $length);
  + $result = substr($string ?? '', 0, $length);
 </code>

-As noted above - Rector can add //(string)// type casting automatically, but I have no idea how this improves code quality.
+As noted above - Rector can add //(string)// type casting automatically, but this does not improve code quality.

 ===== Proposal =====

-Revert the NULL deprecation for parameters (when **not** using //strict_types=1//), so it continues to work (as NULL coercion does in other contexts), to avoid the upgrade problems (i.e. Fatal Errors in PHP 9.0).
+Revert the NULL deprecation for parameters (when **not** using //strict_types=1//), so NULL coercion continues to work (as it does in other contexts) to avoid the upgrade problems (i.e. Fatal Errors in PHP 9.0).

 And, in the spirit of the original RFC to keep user-defined and internal functions consistent, also change user-defined functions so NULL is coerced for non-nullable parameters (when **not** using //strict_types=1//).

-This means the type "//?int//" will allow NULL or an integer to be provided to the function; whereas the non-nullable type "//int//" would coerce NULL to 0, in the same way the string "0" would be.
+This means the type "//?int//" will allow NULL or an integer to be provided to the function; whereas the non-nullable type "//int//" would coerce NULL to 0; in exactly the same way the string "0" or the boolean false would be.

 ===== Backward Incompatible Changes =====

-While the intention of this RFC is to avoid a BC break; for user defined functions to be updated to also coerce NULL (instead of throwing a Type Error), it's possible some code may rely on that behaviour, for example:
+While the intention of this RFC is to avoid a BC break; for user defined functions to be updated to also coerce NULL (instead of throwing a Type Error), while unlikely, it is possible some non //strict_types// code may rely the TypeError being thrown, for example:

 <code php>
 function my_function(string $my_string) {